mailingliam02/MultiExit_BNNs/README.md

 ```

 ## Datasets
-The data directory should be set up with the following structure:
+The data directory should be set up like the below:

     ├── chestx
        ├── Data_Entry_2017.csv